-Number of Parcels 6
+6

-Average Parcel Size 16.9 acres
+16.9 acres

-Number of Parcels 3
+3

-Occupied by Mountain

-Recreation Buildings

-Largest Parcel 46 acres
+46 acres

-Smallest Parcel 1 acre
+1 acre

-TOTAL ACRES 128.8 acres
+128.8 acres

 (25 acres land

 area of Tax

 Lot 4100)

 - 1. Largest parcel is occupied by over 40 recreational dwellings, and structures on lots with long-term lease.
 Density equals development criteria for mountain residential. - 2.
 Other adjacent committed parcels are below resource management sizes and under individual ownerships. - 3.
 All parcels are now and have history of recreational tax assessments indicative of this type of use. - 4.
-All but two lots were originally zoned in 1972 for recreational and seasonal dwelling use, further classifying subarea as developed/committed mountain residential lands. - Access is via Ross Road and a public use easement across nearby resource lands.
+All but two lots were originally zoned in 1972 for recreational and seasonal dwelling use, further classifying subarea as developed/committed mountain residential lands. - 5.
+Access is via Ross Road and a public use easement across nearby resource lands.
 Development policies and requirements will limit new development and thus minimize negative impacts and demands for improvements to existing road system. - 6.
 Development controls mentioned in #5 above, and existing development on half